Dabkdn/Javascript-base/README.md

 The next type of execution context is the Function Execution context which will happen when a function is invoked.
 The function execution context is exactly the same as global execution context except for creating a global object we create an arguments object and any arguments passed in the function get added as it like local variables to the execution context.

+In the execution phase:
+- Starts running the code line by line inside the function.
+- Assigns the 'real' values to the variables already present in the memory.

+## Hoisting

+The process of assigning variable declarations a default value of 'undefined' during the creation phase is called Hoisting.

 ## Closure

 Whenever you have a function inside another function, even if parent function exection context is removed from the stack the inner function will retain access to the variable environment of the parent execution context => Closure.